-- 1. To prepare regional market rules and organize proper financial support for the implementation. - 2.
-To identify a market managing unit within the Region of Split departments or agencies. - 3.
-To update and improve the informatic tools (calculators and market platform) developed by GECO2 for managing the market. - 4.
-To organize sample controlling procedures in farms and buyers in order to verify the reliability of the information provided and the proper conduct of the market. - 5.
-To use the platform, crossing data produced, as a regional observatory related to CO2e sinking and emissions.
+To prepare regional market rules and organize proper financial support for the implementation.

+To identify a market managing unit within the PA departments or agencies.

+To update and improve the software programme tools (calculators and market platform) developed by GECO2 for managing the market.

+To organize sample controlling procedures in farms and buyers in order to verify the reliability of the information provided and the proper conduct of the market.

+To use the platform, crossing data produced, as a regional observatory related to CO2e sinks and emissions.